 Artistic exploration

-Since last fall, like a breath of fresh air in our daily lives, we've decided to take more time to play with materials, without waiting for them to be marketed.
-We freely explore the possibilities, sometimes taking poetic detours.
+Since last fall, like a breath of fresh air in our daily lives, we have decided to devote more time to playing with materials, without any expectations of bringing them to market.
+We freely explore possibilities, sometimes taking poetic detours.
 Playing with concepts allows us to discover new potential.
 We're experimenting with marbling, superimposing colours and adding natural ingredients to alter the pulp.
 We also draw inspiration from techniques such as Kintsugi (visible repair of ceramics) and Kami-ito (paper thread) to develop our ideas.
 These techniques are both part of Japanese traditions because, let's face it, the Japanese are masters in numerous craft techniques.
-That's why Catherine and I are going on an exploratory research trip to Japan this spring.
-We can't wait to share all this with you in May!
+That's why Catherine and I went on an exploratory research trip to Japan in the spring of 2024.
+We share our discoveries in two articles: Japan part I: contrasts and knowledges and Japan part II: a journey between nature and architecture.

 The next steps

-Our first production run of hangers will finally be available this summer in a multitude of colours.
-We are currently testing finishing methods to make them smoother and softer.
-We are also working on a collection of moulded objects that will be produced in small series next fall.
-Expect some intriguing pieces, both decorative and utilitarian.
-We hope to present all our research and experimentation in the form of an exhibition next year, both the exploratory pieces and the moulded products.
-We will be sending out an invitation in due course!
+Our first production of hangers was released in December 2025 and is available in a wide range of colours.
+We have tested different finishes to make them smoother and softer.
+We are currently working on a collection of moulded objects that will be produced in small series.
+Expect intriguing pieces that are both decorative and functional.
+We hope to present all of our research and experiments in the form of an exhibition this spring, including both exploratory pieces and moulded products.
+An invitation will be sent in due course!

 Thank you to our team and to the SODEC and Recyc-Québec for their ongoing support of our research.